rehierl/node-tree-outliner/3-0-0-design-1.md

 that, additional logic would always be necessary to determine if a section contains meaningful content or not.

-Note that more explanations will follow, which explain from additional perspectives, why sectioning nodes must not be associated with their own sections.
+Note that more explanations will follow, which explain from other perspectives why sectioning nodes must not be associated with their own sections.
 For the moment, it helps to simply accept that this is how it has to be.

 **CLARIFICATION**
 Any sectioning node must only be associated with presequent sections